Mohamed-A-Elshafey/SDN-DDoS2025/README.md

 SDN-DDoD2025 dataset was collected from an established SDN environment with OpenFlow-based additional features from ICDDoS2019.
 SDN-DDoD2025 contains port statistics and flow statistics.
 The captured port statistics, e.g., the number of packets and bytes transmitted and received, and error statistics.
 Also, the flow statistics, e.g., packet and byte counts, flow duration, and actions associated with the flow.
 This data provides a comprehensive view of the traffic and performance characteristics of the established SDN network.

-##SDN-CSV File Generation Methodology
+## SDN-CSV File Generation Methodology

 This document outlines the steps required to generate SDN-CSV files as depicted in the methodology flowchart.

-1. Establish SDN Virtual Environment
+# 1. Establish SDN Virtual Environment

 First, we installed Ubuntu 22.04.3 LTS as the base operating system.

-2. Install Mininet and Ryu Controller
+# 2. Install Mininet and Ryu Controller

 Mininet is a network emulator that allows users to create virtual networks on a single machine, widely used for SDN simulations.
 Ryu is an open-source SDN controller written in Python that provides network programmability.